Repatriation to Australia: a coastal path leading toward the horizon at sunset

 • Provide a list of local funeral directors and translators

-• Help you understand the local death registration process and provide consular assistance with documentation
+• Help you understand the local death registration process and liaise with local authorities on documentation

 Smartraveller cannot pay for the repatriation, the funeral, or any other costs.
 The Australian Government's role is consular assistance and information, not financial support.